-The King David Foundation was formed purely on the will of God.
-This foundation will act on behalf of God’s every instruction, to care for the sick, provide shelter for those without a home, protect and defend those in need, feed the hungry, nurture and give back to the earth.
-All instructions from the Father God will be honoured.
+The King David Foundation was formed purely on the will of the Almighty Father.
+This foundation will act on behalf of His every instruction, to care for the sick, provide shelter for those without a home, protect and defend those in need, feed the hungry, nurture and give back to the earth.
+All instructions from the Almighty Father will be honoured.
 It is our assignment and calling.

-Like blessed King David, we will fight ferociously to defend and protect God’s people!
+Like blessed King David, we will fight ferociously to defend and protect our Almighty Father’s people!

 HISTORY OF KING DAVID

 In the year 1089, King Giorgi II abdicated, designating his sixteen-year-old only son, David (later known as “the Restorer”), heir to the throne.
 It is written that the Heavenly Father said: I have found David My servant, with My holy oil have I anointed him (Ps.
 88:19).

 The newly crowned King David took upon himself an enormous responsibility for the welfare of the Church.
 During King David’s reign, the government’s most significant activities were carried out for the benefit of the Church.